PrefectHQ/prefect-aws/docs/ecs_guide.md

 4. Find the deployment in the UI and click the **Quick Run** button!

+TK maybe good to show an image here, the interface my change, but finding a deployment isn't super easy ATM

-### Next Steps
+## Next steps
-!!!
-Reminder
-    Flow run infrastructure configuration is set a the [Work Pool](https://docs.prefect.io/latest/concepts/work-pools/#work-pool-overview) or [Deployment](https://docs.prefect.io/latest/concepts/deployments/) level.

-Now that you are confident the ECS Worker is healthy, you can experiment with different Work Pool configurations.
+Now that you are confident your ECS worker is healthy, you can experiment with different work pool configurations.

 - Do your flow runs require higher `CPU`?
 - Would an EC2 `Launch Type` speed up your flow run execution?

-These infrastructure configuration values can be set on your ECS Work Pool or they can be [overriden on the deployment level](https://docs.prefect.io/latest/concepts/infrastructure/#kubernetesjob-overrides-and-customizations) if desired.
+These infrastructure configuration values can be set on your ECS work pool or they can be [overriden on the deployment level](https://docs.prefect.io/latest/concepts/infrastructure/#kubernetesjob-overrides-and-customizations) if desired.